addu390/addu390.github.io/_posts/2022-06-12-cartograms-with-hexagons.md

 ### Tessellation
 A tessellation or tiling is a process of covering a surface or a plane, using one or more geometric shapes, called tiles, with no overlaps or gaps.
 Furthermore, a variant of symmetric tessellation has a fixed tile size and geometric shape.

 Figure 3 shows the tessellation of Sri Lanka using a Hexagon and Square as the tile/cell.
 However, with the tessellation of a polygon, only the tiles within the polygon are arranged in the same order.
-Whereas, when dealing with multiple polygons in the same grid, the arrangement of tiles has to be based on the nearest tile that fits in the grid.
+Whereas, when dealing with multiple polygons in the same grid, the arrangement of tiles has to be based on the nearest tile that fits in the grid - implying the need for a point grid.

 <img class="center-image" style="width: 50%" src="./assets/posts/cartograms/hex-grid-tessellation.png" />
 <p style="text-align: center;">Figure 6: Consistent Tessellation in a Grid. </p>